 QPoffsetCr = Clip3-12, 0,Roundccr * k * QP+l

-where parameters ccb, ccr, k and l depend on the capture and representation colour primaries, as explained in section 6.3.
+where parameters ccb, ccr, k and l depend on the capture and representation colour primaries, as described in annex.

 Distortion in the rate-distortion optimization is modified, by using a weighted distortion.
 The weights are derived from the dQP adaptation values.